Vishaal Consultancy Services

 Spread Over Rule

-The concept of ‘spread over’ is as crucial as it is interesting.
-It refers to the total time a worker spends at the workplace that includes the rest intervals.
-Under the Factories Act, this cannot exceed 10.5 hours per day.
-This is set in order to ensure that workers aren’t overburdened even with breaks factored in.
+The concept of ‘spread-over’ is as crucial as it is interesting.
+It refers to the total time a worker spends at the workplace, including rest intervals and breaks.
+Under the Occupational Safety, Health and Working Conditions Code, 2020, the spread-over of working hours generally cannot exceed 12 hours in a day.
+This rule ensures that employees are not overburdened even when rest breaks are included within the work schedule.

 Is There a Floor for the Minimum Working Hours in India?